Submission Deadline: July 10

 - register for and attend the conference; and

-- grant permission for possible video and/or audio recording and broadcast of their presentation.
+- grant permission for video recording and of their presentation.

 It is strongly encouraged, but not required, that you submit a paper for the conference proceedings.
-If you elect to do so, we ask that you:
+Additional details about the proceedings will be sent to accepted presenters.

 - are oriented toward providing practical, concrete information for practicing professionals;